How Much Water Does a Washing Machine Use Per Load?

 Common Problems and Solutions

-• Problem: Inefficient washing cycles.
+• Problem: Inefficient washing cycles resulting in excess water use.

 Advanced Techniques for Water Efficiency